tap349/tap349.github.io/_posts/2017-05-30-react-native.md

   this method is for independent static libraries that ship with RN - they are not included by default so as not to impact binary size.

+## updating components

+component is updated when:

+- its internal state has changed (using `setState`)
+- `forceUpdate` is triggered (say, when Redux store is changed)
+- props have changed:

+  parent component state changes -\> it's re-rendered -\> current component receives new props

+- props in `mapStateToProps` have changed:

+  component is connected to Redux store -\>
+  Redux store state has changed -\> props in `mapStateToProps` have changed
+  (they are compared using shallow comparison)